 - Mix and let it marinate for 10 minutes while you prepare the second marinade.

 3. Tandoori Marinade Paste

 - Take Kashmiri chili powder in a small bowl.
 Heat mustard oil and add.
 Mix and let it cool. (for pictures/video, visit: recipe for tandoori salmon) This gives the characteristic bright red tint to the tikka.

 - Add rest of the marinade ingredients (except besan) and whisk.

 - Mix the prepared tandoori masala to the chicken and mix.

 - Roast besan on a low flame for 3-5 minutes until you get a nice aroma.
 Cool and mix into the chicken.
 Let it marinate in the refrigerator for a minimum of 30 minutes.

 This step is completely optional.
-But I would recommend you do it to get maximum flavor with a little effort.
+But I would recommend you do it to get chicken tikka tandoori with MAXIMUM FLAVOR with a little effort.

-Break up a large stick of cinnamon and heat the pieces on direct fire until they are red hot.
+Break up a few sticks of cinnamon and heat the pieces on direct fire until they are red hot.
 Place in a small bowl inside the bowl of marinated chicken.

 Quickly drizzle a spoon of oil or ghee to produce smoke and cover the bowl with a lid.
 It wouldn’t produce as much smoke as charcoal, but a little goes a long way here.